LogoLogo

 On the basis that you are in a position to proceed (i.e. either having no property to sell or having already found a buyer for your own home) then you will be able to reach agreement (subject to contract and survey) on the purchase of the home you have found.

-STEP 2 - MORTGAGE
+Step 2 - Mortgage

-The mortgage company will arrange a valuation of the property and take certain references with regard to yourself which if all received satisfactorily will result in them issuing a “Mortgage Offer” to you with a copy to your solicitor.
+If you have not arranged a mortgage already we are able to recommend a Financial Adviser who can give guidance as to the range of lenders and varying rates that are available.
+They will arrange a valuation of the property and take certain references with regard to yourself which if all received satisfactorily will result in them issuing a “Mortgage Offer” to you with a copy to your solicitor.

-STEP 3 - SOLICITORS
+Step 3 - Solicitors

 When a sale is agreed you will need to appoint a conveyancer to handle the legal side of the property purchase.
 If you do not have a solicitor already we can provide you with details of some local companies.